What can my landlord deduct from my security deposit?

-- Unpaid rent
+- Unpaid rent.

 - Repairs for damage other than normal wear and tear.

-- Under some state laws, the security deposit may also be used for cleaning a rental unit after move-out, but only to make the unit as clean as it was when you first moved in.
+- Under some state laws, the security deposit may also be used for cleaning a rental after move-out, but only to make the unit as clean as it was when you first moved in.

 - The cost of repairing defects that existed prior to your move-in.

 - Conditions in your rental unit caused by normal wear and tear.
-See below for a more detailed discussion on normal wear and tear.

 - Cleaning your rental unit if your unit was as clean when you moved out as when you moved in.

-In general, most states, including New York and California, require that when you move out, your landlord must refund your security deposit in full, or, deliver to you an itemized statement listing the amounts of any deductions from your security deposit, the reasons for those deductions, along with any funds not deducted.
+In general, most states, including New York and California, require that when you move out, your landlord must refund your security deposit in full, or, deliver to you an itemized statement.
+The statement is required to list the amounts of any deductions from your security deposit, the reasons for those deductions, along with any funds not deducted.

-Your landlord may charge for damage caused to your rental unit but he cannot deduct from your security deposit for normal wear and tear.
-The law does not define normal wear and tear, but it consists of the deterioration of the unit that occurs during normal conditions.
+Your landlord may charge for damage caused to your rental unit, but cannot deduct from your security deposit for normal wear and tear.
+The law does not define normal wear and tear, but it consists of the deterioration of the unit that occurs under normal conditions.